 Some decking oils offer lower-odour formulations – look out for these, too.

-Not all products marketed as 'decking oils' are actually oil based; some are water based, and work slightly differently from oil-based decking oils.
-Water based products will penetrate less and form more of a layer on top, performing more like a stain.
+Not all products marketed as 'decking oils' are actually oil-based; some are water-based and work slightly differently from oil-based decking oils.
+Water-based products will penetrate less and form more of a layer on top, performing more like a stain.
 They will also dry much quicker than oil-based products.

-Which wood are your treating?
+Which wood are you treating?